Q. What is a remote JMS provider?

 They provide automatic pooling of JMS Connection, Session, and MessageProducer objects.

 They provide automatic transaction enlistment for non-WebLogic JMS providers.
 This requires XA support in the JMS provider.
-If resource references are not used, then enlisting a non-WebLogic JMS provider with the current transaction requires extra programmatic steps.
+If resource references aren't used, then enlisting a non-WebLogic JMS provider with the current transaction requires extra programmatic steps.

 Q. How do I use resource references with foreign JMS providers?